How Much Does Air Duct Cleaning Cost?

-Air Duct Cleaning Cost: DIY vs. Hiring a Professional
+Air Duct Cleaning: DIY vs. Hiring a Professional

-It is not recommended to clean air ducts as a DIY project.
-A professional air duct cleaner will have the special equipment needed to properly clean the ductwork thoroughly.
+It is not recommended for homeowners to clean air ducts as a DIY project.
+A professional air duct cleaning service will have the special equipment and air duct cleaning tools needed to properly clean the ductwork thoroughly.
 Improper DIY air duct cleaning can cause damage to the ductwork, lining, insulation, and connections within the HVAC system.
-A licensed, professional cleaner has the correct rotary brushes, high-powered vacuums, and other special equipment to do the job right.
+A licensed, professional cleaner has the correct rotary brushes, high-powered vacuums, and other air duct cleaning machines to do the job right.
 A professional will clean all parts of the system, including the grilles, supply and return ducts, exchangers, diffusers, fans, drip pans, and the air handling unit.
-This takes time and the expertise to know how to clean the ducts and not make the air quality worse.
+This takes time and expertise to know how to clean the ducts and not make the air quality worse.
 If an air duct system is improperly cleaned, it can stir up dust, pollen, debris, and other particulates that are released into the home.
-Hire an air duct cleaning professional if you notice visible mold, insulated ducts that are difficult to access, dust and debris clogging the ducts, or rodent droppings or if you’ve had recent construction on your home.
+Homeowners will want to hire one of the best air duct cleaning services such as Stanley Steemer if there is visible mold or if there are insulated ducts that are difficult to access, dust and debris clogging the ducts, rodent droppings, or if construction has recently been done on the home.
 Home renovation produces large amounts of dust and debris, and it can get inside the ductwork and recirculate inside the home.

 How to Save Money on Air Duct Cleaning Cost

-Air duct cleaning costs can be high, and the additional costs associated with the project can quickly add up.
-However, air duct cleaning can save you money in the long run, so it may be worth it for certain homes.
+Home air duct cleaning costs can be high, and the additional costs associated with the project can quickly add up.
+However, air duct cleaning can save money in the long run, so it may be worth it for certain homes.

 - Save on utility bills.
-Air duct cleaning costs are worth it when you can save between 10 and 30 percent on utility bills.
-Cleaning air ducts makes the system more efficient, which will help your wallet.
+Air duct cleaning costs are worth it when it’s possible to save between 10 and 30 percent on utility bills.
+Cleaning air ducts makes the system more efficient, which will help mitigate costs.

 - Reduce the risk of major repairs or replacement.
-By keeping the ducts and HVAC system in good condition, you lessen your chance of a costly, unexpected repair or replacement down the road.
+Keeping the ducts and HVAC system in good condition will lessen the chance of a costly, unexpected repair or replacement down the road.

 Asking a professional the right questions about air duct cleaning costs can minimize miscommunication, save money, and get the desired results.
-Here are some questions to ask an air duct cleaning professional.
+The following are some questions homeowners can ask an air duct cleaning professional before hiring them.

 - Are you licensed and insured?